 Early Independent Reading Levels 1 and 2 are designed to assess a student’s level of early independent reading ability.
 This is the level at which they demonstrate fluent decoding and good comprehension without benefit of any teacher intervention.
 These levels generally coincide with students in First and Second Grade.
 Early Independent Levels include a test of Decoding, as well as Comprehension, and Word Knowledge.
 The Level 1 test takes 55 minutes, and the Level 2 test requires 75 minutes.

-Mature Reading Levels 3-10/12 specifically measures a student’s overall reading ability in Grades 3 through 10/12, and is divided into two sections that measure Vocabulary knowledge and Comprehension.
+Mature Reading Levels 3-10/12 specifically measures a student’s overall reading ability in Grades 3 through 10/12, and this testing is divided into two sections that measure vocabulary knowledge and comprehension.

 Adult Reading Level (AR) is intended for use by colleges, vocational schools, potential employers, GED and Adult Education programs; this Level is intended to assess the overall reading ability of the adult reader.